 - If stopping in on open houses be sure to take your agent’s business card and do not sign in on anyone’s list.
 Just give the open house agent your realtor’s business card and they will leave you alone

-- Do not visit new developments without your agent.
-Once you do, especially if you sign in, your agent can no longer represent you with your sale.
+- Do not visit new developments for the first time without us.
+Once you do, especially if you sign in, we can no longer represent you with your sale.
 You will be stuck with representation from the company handling the sales for the development.
 I don’t know about you, but I would NOT want my best interests being looked after from the person I’m buying from.

 When you find the right home, your offer to buy must be prepared, submitted, and it must be accepted.
 Even then, there are roadblocks to endure before the home is yours.